iPaper/ipaper.github.io/pages/display-javascript-api--events.md

 ## Overview

 The Display JavaScript API emits custom events to the document root so that you can keep track of changes to the Display API instance.
-Due to the nature of the UI/UX of Display, these events are only relevant if your user is originating from a desktop or tablet device.
-Mobile devices are redirected to the actual URL of the Display, where interaction with the API is not possible.

 ### `iPaperDisplayApiReady`